RingConn Gen 3 review: what's new, what's the same, and who should upgrade

 RingConn Gen 3 adds vibration alerts and blood pressure trends, but the core experience is similar to Gen 2.
 Here's who should upgrade and who should stick with Gen 2.

-RingConn Gen 3 battery lasts 17 days in real testing, not just the advertised 14.
+RingConn Gen 3 battery can last up to 17 days based on user reports.
 Here's what affects battery life and how to maximize it.

 RingConn offers up to $70 trade-in discount for Gen 1, Gen 2, or Gen 2 Air owners upgrading to Gen 3.
 Here's how it works.